jaeyk/teaching_tools/README.md

 building cold calls or groups.
 Each click creates a new shuffle unless you supply a seed.

-Development note: The browser experience and underlying utilities were developed by Jae Yeon Kim using OpenAI's Codex.

 ### Sample data for quick testing

 The browser UI ships with sample downloads so you can try the tools